zzywysm/nixpkgs/doc/languages-frameworks/haskell.section.md

 `buildFromSdist drv`
 : Uses `sdistTarball drv` as the source to compile `drv`.
-This helps to catch packaging bugs when building from a local directory, e. g. when required files are missing from `extra-source-files`.
+This helps to catch packaging bugs when building from a local directory, e.g. when required files are missing from `extra-source-files`.

 `failOnAllWarnings drv`